Why Choose Columbus Catholic Schools?

 - Afternoon rest time

-- Does not participate in school Christmas concert (have their own Christmas and spring programs)
+- Does not participate in the school Christmas concert

-- Hot lunch included in full day tuition
+- Hot lunch included with full day tuition

-- Extended Care included in full day tuition
+- Extended care included with full day tuition

 - Afternoon rest time

-- Does not participate in school Christmas concert (have their own Christmas and spring programs)
+- Does not participate in the school Christmas concert

-- Special classes include 20 mins of Music, Library and Physical Education per week
+- Special classes include 20 minutes per week of Computer, Library, and Physical Education

 - Hot lunch not included in tuition